matter-labs/era-compiler-solidity/docs/01-installation.md

 ### Install the ZKsync LLVM framework builder

+> [!IMPORTANT]
+> We recommend to always use the latest version of the builder to benefit from the latest features and bug fixes.
+> To check for updates, simply run the command again even if you already have the builder installed.

 ```shell
 cargo install compiler-llvm-builder
 ```

-> [!IMPORTANT]
+> [!TIP]
 > The builder is not the ZKsync LLVM framework itself, but a tool that clones its repository and runs a sequence of build commands.
 By default it is installed in `~/.cargo/bin/`, which is usually added to your `${PATH}` in the process of Rust installation.

 ### Build the ZKsync LLVM framework

+> [!TIP]
+> The LLVM branch is pinned in the `LLVM.lock` file at the repository root.
+> If you need a specific branch of ZKsync LLVM framework, change it before proceeding to the next steps.

 Clone and build the ZKsync LLVM framework using the `zksync-llvm` tool:
 ```shell
 zksync-llvm clone
 zksync-llvm build
 ```

-> [!IMPORTANT]
-> The LLVM branch is pinned in the `LLVM.lock` file at the repository root.
-> If you need a specific branch of ZKsync LLVM framework, change it before proceeding to the next steps.

 > [!TIP]
 > Use `--use-ccache` option to speed up the build process if you have [ccache](https://ccache.dev) installed.